Free Driving Theory Test

-Make sure you read about each of these topics individually, gaining firm background knowledge in these areas before attempting to tackle some practice questions.
+Make sure you read about each of these topics individually.
+Try to gain firm background knowledge in these areas before attempting to tackle some practice questions.
 It is important that your preparation allows you to learn in detail about these topics, rather than simply trying to memorise the questions.
-Knowing your driving theory in detail is essential for any safe driver.
+Knowing and understanding driving theory in detail is essential for any safe driver.

 Driving Theory Test FAQs

-The cost of the test in the UK is £23.
+The cost of the test in the UK for car drivers is £23.

 Once you are settled and ready for your test you will be given comprehensive instructions about the test, and have the opportunity to run through a practice version of the multiple-choice questions.
-You will then have a total of 57 minutes to complete the theory section which consists of 50 multiple-choice questions (including 5 case study questions which is discussed below).
+You will then have a total of 57 minutes to complete the theory section which consists of 50 multiple-choice questions (including three questions based on a video clip).
 The questions will appear on the screen one at a time with four possible answers.
 It is a touch-screen system so simply press your selected answer on the screen.